modernfidelity/Drupal-Entity-Workflow/README.md

 Version : 7.x-1.0-dev

-Provides a non-production development branch of an entity workflow module for Drupal 7
+This currently provides a non-production development branch of an entity workflow module for Drupal 7

 This is straight ahead of copy the excellent Workflow module by John VanDyk, with the idea of converting it over to work with Entities and not only just Nodes...